rdwhitley/ow-code-sample/README.md

 # ow-code-sample
-Orbweaver Code Sample Project for Potential Hires
+Orbweaver Code Sample Project for Candidates

 # Goals
 * To see how you approach problem solving
 * To see how you structure your code
 * To see how you interpret requirements

-# Getting Started
+# Setup
 This is a Ruby on Rails project.
 TODO: What else to add here.

 ## Installing Ruby